AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 (Remember, the pipe and product name are added automatically to titles.)

-See [Titles and descriptions](authoring-title-description.md) to learn more about these metadata.

 ## Ways to improve clarity (and Acrolinx scores){#tips}

 Here are simple ways to improve content design, clarity, and readability.
 These also help improve Acrolinx style scores and CQI scores on ExL.